-School nurses are employed by the Mecklenburg County Health Department and are present in most schools one-to-two days per week.
+School nurses are employed by the Mecklenburg County Health Department and assigned to schools.
 Nursing services include identification of health problems, referrals to community resources and consultation with parents and physicians about health problems, health teaching and counseling for students, consultation with administrators and staff regarding health-related activities at school such as, health room procedures, medication administration and communicable disease control.